spikedoanz/yolokernelgen/README.md

 # YoloKernelGen

-**Functional-style framework for generating WebGPU kernels from PyTorch operations using LLM generation with rigorous validation.**
+Functional-style framework for rejection sampling WebGPU kernels from PyTorch operations using LLMs with automated numerical validation.

 ## Overview

-YoloKernelGen translates PyTorch neural network operations into high-performance WebGPU kernels using GPT-4o.
-Each generated kernel is mathematically validated against PyTorch ground truth to ensure correctness.
+YoloKernelGen translates PyTorch operations into  WebGPU kernels using GPT-4o.
+Each generated kernel is numerically validated against PyTorch ground truth to ensure correctness.

-## Key Features

-- 🔥 **GPT-4o Integration** - Real OpenAI API calls generating production-quality WGSL kernels
-- 🧮 **Complex Operations** - Conv2D, MatMul, ReLU, kernel fusion, and more
-- ✅ **Mathematical Validation** - 10-test suite validates each kernel against PyTorch
-- 💾 **Smart Caching** - Deterministic naming system prevents regeneration
-- 🏗️ **Functional Architecture** - Pure functions, no classes, clear data flow
-- ⚡ **High Success Rate** - 98% average quality score across generated kernels

 ## Quick Start